 ST PETERâ€™S SCHOOL GOVERNORS

-My thanks to all of you who have supported the wonderful School Association in raising the funds to allow us to remain as an Outstanding school.
+My continuing thanks to all of you who have supported the wonderful School Association in raising the funds to allow us to remain an Outstanding school.
 I do not say this lightly as it is the additional funds which the Association brings to the school, which enable us to offer provision which is rich, varied and appropriate.
 Some recent additions include the new sheds to provide storage and the facility for â€śself-containedâ€ť events.
-There is also the new minibus, which has already been of tremendous benefit this past Summer term.
-It means that teams can travel without dependency on parental assistance and can arrive as a group ready to take on all comers.
-Those teams have been outstandingly successful this year!
+One obvious early benefit is the monthly tuck shop.
 I must again pay tribute to the work of Vicky Dorrington (Chair) and Kim Johnson (Vice Chair) and their team during this academic year.
 I cannot speak highly enough of the value of the work all the parents do in supporting your childrenâ€™s school so well.
 THANK YOU.

-I feel both very proud and very humble to have completed 9 years as Chair of Governors.
+I feel both very proud and very humble to have started my 9th year as Chair of Governors.
 Itâ€™s a wonderful school in which to be involved!

-I do hope that you are enjoying/have enjoyed a restful and reflective summer break with your remarkable children!
+I do hope that you have had a peaceful Christmas and would wish you a Happy New Year with your remarkable children!

 January 1st Â Â 2018